AlbertoFDR/web-security-class/website/source/browser/web.to.app.md

 ### Case Study: Discord

-In this section I will use Discord to take a look how this _'Local Web Server'_ mechanisms is implemented.
+In this section I will use Discord ([discord documentation](https://discord.com/developers/docs/topics/rpc)) to take a look how this _'Local Web Server'_ mechanisms is implemented.
 As I mentioned before, we can see in the following screenshot that Discord Desktop App is listening in a specific port for the connection.

 ![netstat](/browser/web.to.app/discord_ws3.png)